lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

 And that’s all.
 We have all the infrastructure we need in order to play sounds.
-We just need to use it in the `Main` class where we set up a background sound and a specific sound whish is activated at a specific animation frame with its intensity relative to listener position:
+We just need to use it in the `Main` class where we set up a background sound and a specific sound which is activated at a specific animation frame with its intensity relative to listener position:

 ```java
 package org.vulkanb;